Jassina Blom

-Jassina Blom (born September 3, 1994) is a Belgian professional footballer who plays as a forward for Liga F club UD Tenerife and for the Belgium women's national football team.
+Jassina Blom (born September 3, 1994) is a Belgian professional footballer who plays as a forward for Liga F club Sevilla FC and for the Belgium women's national football team.
 She is known for her physical strength, scoring instincts and her ability to play multiple attacking roles.
 Blom has built a rich club career in Belgium, the Netherlands and Spain and has represented her country internationally since 2014.

 Club career

 Blom began her professional football career in the 2013–14 season with KAA Gent Ladies.
 In the 2014–15 season, she signed with Club Brugge.
-She played for Eva’s Tienen during the 2015–16 season.
+She played for Eva's Tienen during the 2015–16 season.

 In 2017, she made the switch to the Dutch Eredivisie, signing with SC Heerenveen.
 Later that same year, she transferred to FC Twente, where her contract was extended after one season.
 In her second season, she scored the winning goal that secured the national championship for Twente.
 After two seasons with FC Twente, she returned to her former club KAA Gent Ladies.
 At the end of that season, she transferred to PEC Zwolle, signing a two-year contract.

-After one season in Zwolle, she was transferred to Spanish club UD Granadilla Tenerife, a club competing in Spain’s highest women’s football division, the Primera División Femenina.
+After one season in Zwolle, she was transferred to Spanish club UD Granadilla Tenerife, a club competing in Spain's highest women's football division, the Primera División Femenina.
 With this transfer, she made history in two ways: she became the first Belgian female footballer to play in the Spanish Primera División Femenina and the first player for whom PEC Zwolle received a transfer fee.

 After two seasons with Tenerife, Blom extended her contract for another two years.
 In 2025, her four-season spell at the club came to an end.

 International career

 Blom made her debut for the Belgium national team on 22 November 2014, coming on as a substitute for Tine De Caigny against Poland.

-At the start of 2022, Blom helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0-0 draw.
+At the start of 2022, Blom helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0–0 draw.

-Missing out on the Belgium squad for UEFA Women's Euro 2022 in England, where the Red Flames were beaten in the quarter-finals 1-0 by Sweden, she went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs, winning the play-off final against Ukraine.
+Missing out on the Belgium squad for UEFA Women's Euro 2022 in England, where the Red Flames were beaten in the quarter-finals 1–0 by Sweden, she went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs, winning the play-off final against Ukraine.

 On 11 June 2025, Blom was called up to the Belgium squad for the UEFA Women's Euro 2025.